workshopapps/grammarcheckerai.web/packages/web/README.md

 ## Contributing

-All pull requests should be made to the `dev branch` addequate commit message must be use and has been enforced throght commitlint your commit messages should be in this form `{commit type}: {commit message}` eg `ci: setup eslint and prettier to ensure code linting and formatting` refer to our commit lint file [here](commitlint.config.js)
+All pull requests should be made to the `dev branch` adequate commit message must be use and has been enforced through commitlint your commit messages should be in this form `{commit type}: {commit message}` eg `ci: setup eslint and prettier to ensure code linting and formatting` refer to our commit lint file [here](commitlint.config.js)

 **Note pre-commit `npm run lint` is run.**